for-giobbe/BASE/README.md

 A .yaml is available to configure a conda environiment with all the dependencies required by BASE.
 The correct installation and versions of the requirements can be checked using the ```--requirements``` option.

-You can test the program on a toy dataset [example](https://github.com/for-giobbe/BASE/tree/master/example) and follow the relative [tutorial]().
+You can test the program on a [toy dataset](https://github.com/for-giobbe/BASE/tree/master/example) and follow the relative [tutorial]().

 For troubleshooting or any explanation on its functioning and usage write to forni.giobbe@gmail.com.